A look back at the best rushing performances in LIC history

 There have been a number of memorable games for running backs in the 26-year history of the Long Island Championships.

-The comparisons of ‘who did it better’ come naturally after jaw-dropping performances in the LIC.
+The comparisons of ‘who did it better’ come naturally after jaw-dropping performances in the Long Island Championships.

-So where does the rushing performance of Westhampton senior Dylan Laube stack up against the other top halfbacks in the 26-year history of the Long Island Championships — a total of 104 games.
+So where does the rushing performance of Westhampton senior Dylan Laube stack up against the other top halfbacks in the 26-year, 104-game history of the LIC?

 Laube rushed for 227 yards and an LIC record-tying six touchdowns as the Hurricanes captured the school’s first Long Island Class III title with a 54-26 win over Lawrence last Sunday.